Stonehenge mystery I Unsolved secrets of the ancient circle

 Astronomical alignment

-Burial site connections
+Burial connections

 Healing powers theory

-Acoustic mystery
+Acoustic wonders

-Why at this specific place?
+Why this location?

 Legends & folklore